keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 ## Files

-* Your *shipyard* file is named to match the value of the `Metadata` name field in the file.
+* Your *shipyard* is stored in the upstage Git repo for the project and  named to match the value of the `Metadata` name field in the shipyard file.

 ## Differences between versions